spiffdev/help-pages/pages/12.developer/04.print-server/docs.md

 ## Steps To Install Ghost Script.

-Note ghost script is only required if prints need to be sent direclty to a printer.
+Note: Ghost script is only required if prints need to be sent direclty to a printer.
 If there is some other software device that handles printing from a hot folder these steps can be skipped.

-1. Download 9.23 of Ghostscript from https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/download/gs923/gs923w64.exe for the 64 bit version.
+1. Click the link to Download [Ghostscript 9.23](https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/download/gs923/gs923w64.exe) for the 64 bit version.
 You should not ever install the 32 bit version.
 2. Double click the installer
 3. Hit the next button until the installer is done.
-There should be no reason to change any default settings.
+Default settings are fine and nothing more needs to be done in GhostScript.

 ## Steps To Install Print Server